bola-de-gude-12/docs/Continia Expense Management/Development and Administration/On-Premises/Upgrade/Migrate from On-Premises to Cloud.md

 1. After the migration process is complete, go through the steps of the **Post Migration Checklist** to ensure you've carried out all necessary actions.

    > [!IMPORTANT]
    >
-   > Before you disable cloud migration, consider the type of online environment you've migrated to:
+   > *Before* you disable cloud migration, consider the type of online environment you've migrated to:
+   >
    > * **If you've migrated to a sandbox environment**, your original client credentials are automatically deleted.
 When you then activate Expense Management as a cloud solution (steps 5-6), new client credentials are created.
    > * **If you've migrated to a production environment**, your existing client credentials are reused for the online environment.
 1. Disable cloud migration, and define user mappings between on-premises and cloud.
 For more information, see "Disable Cloud Migration" and "Define User Mappings" in the table under [Manage the migration](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/migrate-data#manage-the-migration) (Microsoft article).
 1. In the **Role Center**, you'll see the following notification: "Continia Expense Management has been migrated from On-premises to Cloud.
 Would you like to activate it?"
-Select **Yes** to open the activation guide.
+Click **Yes** to open the activation guide.
 1. Complete the guide to activate Expense Management as a cloud solution.

    > [!NOTE]